Tides, and the pull of the moon and sun | EarthSky.org

 In most places, but not everywhere, there are two high tides and two low tides a day.
 The difference in height between high and low tides varies, as the moon waxes and wanes from new to full and back to new again.
-The moon is primarily responsible for the rising and falling of ocean tides, but, for any particular spot on Earth’s surface, the height of the tides and their fluctuation in time depends not only on the moon, but also on the sun – and also on the shape of the specific beach, the larger coastline, the angle of the seabed leading up to land, and the prevailing ocean currents and winds.
-Click the links below to learn more about the tides.
+The moon and sun are primarily responsible for the rising and falling of ocean tides.
+However, for any particular spot on Earth’s surface, the height of the tides and their fluctuation in time also depend on the shape of your specific beach and the the angle of the seabed leading up to your beach, plus your larger coastline and the prevailing ocean currents and winds.

-Why are there two high tides and two low tides each day?
+All of that said – in the day or two following the February 19 supermoon, which happens to be 2019’s biggest supermoon (the full moon closest to perigee this year) – you can expect higher-than-usual tides.

+Some background.
 What are spring tides?
 Around each new moon and full moon, the sun, Earth, and moon arrange themselves more or less along a line in space.
 Then the pull on the tides increases, because the gravity of the sun reinforces the moon’s gravity.
-In fact, the height of the average solar tide is about 50% the average lunar tide.
+In fact, the height of the average solar tide is about 50 percent of the average lunar tide.

 Thus, at new moon or full moon, the tide’s range is at its maximum.
 This is the spring tide: the highest (and lowest) tide.
 Spring tides are not named for the season.
 This is spring in the sense of jump, burst forth, rise.

-So spring tides bring the most extreme high and low tides every month, and they happen around full and new moon.
+So spring tides bring the most extreme high and low tides every month, and they always happen – every month – around full and new moon.

 Why does a supermoon cause more extreme tides?
 When the new moon or full moon closely aligns with perigee – closest point to Earth in the moon’s orbit – then we have a supermoon and extra-large spring tides.
 Some call these perigean spring tides.
 But since, in recent years, these close new or full moons have come to be called supermoons, it’s also likely some are already calling them supermoon tides, and we’ve also heard the term king tides.

-In 2017, the May 25 new moon will closely align with perigee and the December 3 full moon will closely coincide with perigee, to bring forth perigean spring tides.
+In 2018, the January 1-2 full moon closely aligned with perigee to bring forth especially high tides.
+As it happened, on the day after the January 1-2 supermoon, Storm Eleanor hit Europe with winds of up to 100 mph (160 km/h).
+The wind and extra-high tides caused flooding, hampered travel, injured and killed people, left tens of thousands of homes without power across the U.K., Ireland and other parts of Europe.
+No doubt the extra-high tides contributed to the severity of the storm.
+Read more: High tides and winter storms

-Why are the tides at their strongest around this time?
+Why are the tides at their strongest around supermoons?
 It’s simply because the moon is at its closest to Earth, and thus the Earth’s oceans are feeling the pull of the moon’s gravity most powerfully.

-Should you expect these extra-high tides on the day of the supermoon itself?
-No. The highest tides tend to follow the supermoon by a day or two.
+Should you expect these extra-high tides on the exact day of a supermoon?
+Probably not.
+The highest tides tend to follow the supermoon (or any full moon) by a day or two.

-Do the most extreme of the high tides – tides bringing floods – always occur at supermoons?
+Do the most extreme high tides – high tides bringing floods – always occur at supermoons?
 Not necessarily.
 It’s when a spring tide coincides with a time of heavy winds and rain – flooding due to a weather extreme – that the most extreme flooding occurs.

 What are neap tides?
 There’s about a seven-day interval between spring tides and neap tides, when the tide’s range is at its minimum.
 Neap tides occur halfway between each new and full moon – at the first quarter and last quarter moon phase – when the sun and moon are at right angles as seen from Earth.
 Then the sun’s gravity is working against the gravity of the moon, as the moon pulls on the sea.
 Neap tides happen approximately twice a month, once around first quarter moon and once around last quarter moon.